mmr116/generate-vector-embeddings-openai-langchain-python/README.md

 This repository contains Python code for generating and storing text embeddings from a PDF document.
 The code utilizes several technologies:

 - OpenAI API: Used to generate numerical representations (embeddings) of text chunks.
+OpenAI model "text-embedding-ada-002" used for generating embeddings.
 - Pinecone: A vector database for storing and efficiently searching the generated embeddings.
 - PyPDF2: A Python library to extract text from PDF files.
 - langchain.text_splitter: A library for splitting text into smaller chunks.